Guy Edi

-Ohouo Guy Landry Edi (born December 26, 1988) is an Ivorian-French basketball player and a member of the Côte d'Ivoire national basketball team.
+Ohouo Guy Landry Edi (born December 26, 1988) is an Ivorian-French basketball player for the Calgary Surge of the Canadian Elite Basketball League (CEBL) and a member of the Côte d'Ivoire national basketball team.

 Early life

 Born in Agboville, Ivory Coast and raised in Paris, France, Edi later moved to the United States and joined the basketball team of Sylmar High School in Sylmar, California as a sophomore in February 2007.
 Edi transferred to Van Nuys High School the following fall but was not granted eligibility by his school district.
 Edi attended Stoneridge Preparatory School as a senior.

 College career

 While originally looking at the University of Miami at Florida, he instead went to Midland College of the NJCAA and then transferred to Gonzaga University and played for the Bulldogs.

 From 2006 to 2008, Edi played some games for Paris-Levallois Basket of LNB Pro A. Because of his playing time there, Edi served an eight-game suspension for an exhibition game and first eight regular season games of the 2011–12 season with Gonzaga for violating NCAA rules on amateurism.
 Edi made his first career start on January 21, 2012 against San Diego, with eight points and four rebounds in 26 minutes.
 As a junior, Edi averaged 5.5 points and 2.4 rebounds.

 As a senior in 2012–13, Edi started the first 11 games but played fewer minutes in the second half of the season.
 He ended the season averaging only 3.0 points and 2.1 rebounds.